Beyond the EPICS: comprehensive Python IOC development with QueueIOC: The client-server model and EPICS IOCs

-In the light of these server programs, it is easy to find that \verb|caput|, \verb|caget| and \verb|camonitor|, the basic operations in the CA protocol of \prog{EPICS}, are also specialised combinations of requests/replies and notifications.
+In the light of these server-like programs, it is easy to find that \verb|caput|, \verb|caget| and \verb|camonitor|, the basic operations in the CA protocol of EPICS, are also specialised combinations of requests/ replies and notifications.
 Given these observations, we designed the basic architecture of our Python IOC framework, as in \figref{ioc-arch}(a).
 To accommodate the more mainstream programming style both inside and outside the Python ecosystem, the main event loop in the framework is currently based on a regular (non-\verb|async|) function running in a regular Python thread.
-Correspondingly, there is a thin layer that isolates from the main loop the \verb|async|/\verb|await|-based code \prog{caproto} expects (\cf\ \secref{intro}); as the layer is based on variants of Python's \prog{queue}, we call our framework \prog{QueueIOC}.
-For many IOCs in our framework the main loops are explicit, and are quite like the main loop in the standalone XBPM program in \secref{gui}; however, for certain types of requirements exhibiting obvious regularity (\eg\ the \verb|QScanIOC|-based IOCs in \secref{dev} and all IOCs in \secref{seq}), we also encapsulate the boilerplate code in their main loops, so that the developer usually only needs to care about the essentials (\cf\ Figure \ref{fig:lower-bound}, \ref{fig:qscan-b2985} \& \ref{fig:qbumper-sim}).
+Correspondingly, there is a thin layer that isolates from the main loop the \verb|async|/\verb|await|-based code \prog{caproto} expects (\cf\ \secref{intro}); as the layer is based on various message queues, we call our framework \prog{QueueIOC}.
+For many IOCs in our framework the main loops are explicit, and are quite like the main loop in the standalone XBPM program in \secref{gui}; however, for certain types of requirements exhibiting obvious regularity (\eg\ the \verb|QScanIOC|-based IOCs in \secref{dev} and all IOCs in \secref{seq}), we also abstract and encapsulate the repeated code in their main loops, so that the developer usually only needs to care about the essentials (\cf\ Figure \ref{fig:lower-bound}, \ref{fig:qscan-b2985} \& \ref{fig:qbumper-sim}).